cltl/OpenDutchFrameNetLexicon/README.md

 * A1.json 1246 input, 1246 overlap, 0 added
 * rbn_dfn_1_2.json 951 input, 51 overlap, 900 added

-The merged lexicon [odfn_lexicons_v1.json](../data/odfn_lexicons_v1.json) has 4,308 unique entries with 10,116 frame associations, 7009 of these are frames and 3107 are frame elements.
+The merged lexicon [odfn_lexicons_v1.json](../data/odfn_lexicons_v1.json) has 4,308 unique entries with 10,116 frame associations, 7,009 of these are frames and 3,107 are frame elements.
 The average polysemy (frames per entry) is 2.36 and 2,515 entries have a single frame.
 The frame associations cover 864 unique frames and 959 unique frame elements (derived from "fe_lexicon.json").
 A frame or frame element that is associated with a lexical entry can have one or more annotations.
-These annotations can be alignments with the open Dutch wordnet or the Reference Bestand Nederlands (RBN), or they are word tokens in corpora that were annotated.
-In total 19,355 annotations of these frames have been stored, of which 7198 frames have a single annotation.
+These annotations can be alignments with the open Dutch wordnet and the Reference Bestand Nederlands (RBN), or they are word tokens in corpora that were annotated.
+In total 19,355 annotations of these frames have been stored, of which 7,198 frames have a single annotation.
 The [stats.json](stats.json) file provides further statistics.

 ## Acknowledgement
 This works was funded through "Understanding language by machines" project (NWO-2013-Vossen-Spinoza ) and the "Framing Situations in the Dutch Language" project (NWO-VC.GW17.083).